thefrontside/effection/website/docs/guides/events.md

 here is that we miss messages if we're not very careful.

-Instead we can use `on`. `on` is a very convenient function which takes an event emitter and the name of an event, and returns a Stream of values.
+Instead we can use `on`. `on` is a very convenient function which takes an event emitter or event target and the name of an event, and returns a Stream of values.

 ``` javascript
 import { main, once } from 'effection';